NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

         id_rsa
         id_rsa.pub

-   * Please choose the HPC where you want to have passwordless access.
+   * Please choose the `Client` (normally, HPC) where you want to have passwordless access.

       .. code-block:: bash